 Automated extraction of diagnostics from clinical EEG

 EEG is a commonly used technique used in neurology to supplement diagnostics of disorders of consciousness.
 At the Brain and Spine Institute (ICM), Paris, §and in collaboration with the intensive care unit at the Pitié-Salpêtrière Hospital, I developed an automated, scalable pipeline for extraction of EEG-biomarkers and automated diagnostical assistance.
 This tool-stack can be run on various computational architectures, including Amazon Webservices, and is capitalizing on web-technology.
 For example, it can be plugged into a webserver with remote-control over web browser and generates HTML reports by using the MNE-Report technology.
-The solution is described in Engemann, Fraimondo et al 2015.
-Unfortunately, the source code is currently not compatible with open source licensing.
-Parts of the code will be made available soon on github.
+The solution is described in Engemann, Raimondo et al 2015 and used for robust EEG-based classification of disorders of consciousness in Engemann, Raimondo et al 2018.
+Unfortunately, the source code is currently not entirely compatible with open source licensing.
+The marker computationa and feature extraction code is now available on github.

 Fast access to the Human Connectome Project MEG data